-- 5.3.7.1 Apocalyptic writings are a form of prophecy focused on the last days of fallen & sinful earth, and the inauguration of God's Kingdom on a redeemed and perfected earth. - 5.3.7.2 Apocalyptic verses wander throughout scripture, but predominate in Daniel and especially Revelation. - 5.3.7.3 There are "Non-canonical" apocalyptic writings such as Enoch and Baruch they focus on destruction and fantastic imagery.
-They are non-canonical because they were not written by a known and accredited prophetic source... they were instead anonymously written. - 5.3.7.4 "In those days" is a common referral to the "end of days" or "end times." - 5.3.7.5 Apocalyptic writings speak about the ending of the failed past because of humanities many moral, ethical, and faith failures.
-They look forward hopefully to the triumphant new era when God establishes His rightful rule on earth as it is in Heaven. - 5.3.7.6 Heaven and earth thus intersect and the fantastic and fanciful scenes described in visions of heaven, which will astonish and bring joyful praise to God's people, and bring dismay and judgment to God's enemies.
+- 5.1.4.1 Apocalyptic writings are a form of prophecy focused on the last days of fallen & sinful earth, and the inauguration of God's Kingdom on a redeemed and perfected earth. - 5.1.4.2 Apocalyptic verses wander throughout Scripture but predominate in Daniel and especially Revelation. - 5.1.4.3 There are "Non-canonical" apocalyptic writings such as Enoch and Baruch they focus on destruction and fantastic imagery.
+They are non-canonical because they were not written by a known and accredited prophetic source... they were instead anonymously written. - 5.1.4.4 "In those days" is a common referral to the "end of days" or "end times." - 5.1.4.5 Apocalyptic writings speak about the ending of the failed past because of humanity's many moral, ethical, and faith failures.
+They look forward hopefully to the triumphant new era when God establishes His rightful rule on earth as it is in Heaven. - 5.1.4.6 Heaven and earth thus intersect, and the fantastic and fanciful scenes described in visions of heaven, which will astonish and bring joyful praise to God's people and bring dismay and judgment to God's enemies. - 5.1.4.7 God's people are encouraged that they can endure the present state of events, even when cruel or horrific, because of the certainty of God's faithful love.
+(Isaiah, Jeremiah, Joel, Micah) - 5.1.4.8 God's adversaries are classified as: - 5.1.4.8.1 Satan and demons who are actively involved in Spiritual warfare to

-- 5.3.7.7 God's people are encouraged that they can endure the present state of events, even when cruel or horrific, because of the certainty of God's faithful love.
-(Isaiah, Jeremiah, Joel, Micah) - 5.3.7.8 God's adversaries are classified as: - 5.3.7.8.1 Satan & demons who are actively involved in Spiritual warfare to subvert God's plans.
-These creatures are described as inherently evil and will be punished when God's plans come to fulfillment. - 5.3.7.8.2 Rebellious wicked people who have knowingly aligned themselves with evil.
-They will suffer the same fate as the evil spiritual creatures. - 5.3.7.8.3 Wicked and disobedient are people who are more concerned with their earthly pleasures and refuse to submit to God's authority. - 5.3.7.8.4 Those who act in ignorance or have been deceived and promote self-interest or disobedience. - 5.3.7.9 Apocalyptic writings like prophecy, are both poetic and narrative, and need to be interpreted accordingly. - 5.3.7.10 Interpretation Conventions for Apocalyptic Literature: - 5.3.7.10.1 The standard cultural-critical principles applicable to all prophetic Scriptures apply to Revelation, Daniel, etc (@ Pet 1:19-21). - 5.3.7.10.2 Apocalyptic is a type of divinely revealed prophetic writing but it has an end time focus and imagery that identifies it. - 5.3.7.10.3 Since such writings have many figures of speech, it is important to ask the following questions to properly interpret: - 5.3.7.10.3.1 What is to be taken literally and what is figurative?
+- subvert God's plans.
+These creatures are described as inherently evil and will be punished when God's plans come to fulfillment. - 5.1.4.8.2 Rebellious wicked people who have knowingly aligned themselves with evil.
+They will suffer the same fate as the evil spiritual creatures. - 5.1.4.8.3 Wicked and disobedient are people who are more concerned with their earthly pleasures and refuse to submit to God's authority. - 5.1.4.8.4 Those who act in ignorance or have been deceived and promote self-interest or disobedience. - 5.1.4.8.5 Each classification has their own level of accountability and punishment. - 5.1.4.9 Apocalyptic writings like prophecy, are both poetic and narrative, and we need to note the change from one medium to another to be interpreted correctly. - 5.1.4.10 Interpretation Conventions for Apocalyptic Literature: - 5.1.4.10.1 The standard cultural-critical principles applicable to all prophetic Scriptures apply to Revelation, Daniel, etc. (Pet 1:19-21). - 5.1.4.10.2 Apocalyptic is a type of divinely revealed prophetic writing but it has an end time focus and intense Spiritual imagery that identifies it. - 5.1.4.10.3 Since such writings have many figures of speech, it is important to ask the following questions to properly interpret: - 5.1.4.10.3.1 What is to be taken literally and what is figurative?